 Turn in your application part 1 early - so you will have the opportunity for an alumni interview.
 You don't need to wear a suit and tie, but don't wear an old pair of ratty jeans and a torn sweatshirt, either.
 Read about the school before going and prepare a written list of questions.
 Relax and enjoy yourself.

 After the interview is over, the interviewer has to fill out a form.
-Every school is looking for something different, but here are some typical headings that the interviewer will be responding to: passion for learning or outside activity, personal qualities, potential to be a good match, socio-economic background / diversity, uniqueness.
+Every school is looking for something different, but here are some typical headings that the interviewer will be responding to: jobs, clubs, hobbies or other outside activities; personal qualities, potential to be a good match, socio-economic background / diversity, uniqueness.

 [ Return to selective college page ]